brohd11/gdscript-standalone-lsp/README.md

 directly from disk, so the Godot editor does not need to be running.

 It provides completion, signature help, hover information, go to definition, document symbols, and diagnostics.

+Along with the standalone nature, some custom completions are included.
+For example, better enum suggestions.

-An optional bridge can use Godot itself for diagnostics while keeping the rest of the language service standalone.
+Diagnostics are based off of Godot 4.6.
+Mostly non-parsable errors are targeted.
+An optional bridge can use Godot itself for diagnostics while keeping the extended completions.

+Completion is based off of Godot 4.6 as well.
+If you are on a different version, generate the extension_api via Godot and place the file at: `res://.godot/addons/gdscript_parser/extension_api.json`

 ## Install